dm-17/Owasp-BeNeLux-Days-2021/location/index.md

 title: Location
 ---

-This conference will be taking place in the Netherlands.
+This conference will be taking place in the Howest, Campus Brugge Station in Brugge, Belgium.
-The location will be shared very soon.